-- Focusing use of the Leisure Centre as a sporting and health orientated venue, with compatible events opportunities. - Consideration given to reinforcing this use by relocating current exercise and related classes from the Swimming Centre to the Leisure Centre over time and as appropriate through further detailed planning. - Consideration of additional spaces to support a greater range of activities, including for health-related uses, such as physio, personal training and the like.
+- Focusing use of the Leisure Centre as a sporting and health orientated venue, with compatible events opportunities. - Consideration given to reinforcing this use by relocating current exercise and related classes from the Swimming Centre to the Leisure Centre over time and as appropriate through further detailed planning. - Consideration of additional spaces to support a greater range of public recreation and community uses, such as personal training and the like.